• Log in

 One area where MailerLite really shines is sleek email design.
 You get more flexibility than you might expect at this price point, with interactive content blocks like quizzes, countdowns, and surveys—features that make your emails stand out without extra plugins or workarounds.

 It doesn’t have everything GetResponse does, but that’s exactly why MailerLite made it to our list.
-If you’re after a clean, affordable, and efficient platform that does email marketing right, MailerLite is one of the best out there.
+If you’re after a clean, affordable, and efficient platform with a user-friendly interface that does email marketing right, MailerLite is one of the best out there.

 mailerlite-dashboard